gahntpo/SwiftUIObservationProject/README.md

-# Managing Model Data Sample
+# Managing Model Data for SwiftUI with the new Observation Feature

 ## Configure the sample code project